Divyasakhare07/CourseReview/README.md

 - *Home Page*: A welcoming page that includes login and signup functionalities.
 - *Reviews Page*: Displays course and professor reviews fetched from the database.
 - *Submit Review Page*: A responsive form to add reviews to the database.
-- *Data Visualization*: Visual representation of review data by course for better decision-making.
+- *Data Analytics*: Visual representation of review data by course for better decision-making.
-- *Q&A Page*: Common questions answered, serving as a guide for new users.
 - *About Us Page*: Information about the team members, their contributions, and the data model used.

 ## Technology Stack